 |Location:||45km southwest of Dampier in northwest Western Australia|

-Devil Creek Domestic Gas Plant comprises two trains designed to process up to 220TJ of gas per day, linked to the Reindeer field by a 105km subsea raw gas supply pipeline.
-Processed gas is fed into the Dampier to Bunbury Natural Gas Pipeline, and condensate derived from the gas stream is exported by road to Kwinana, south of Perth.
+Devil Creek Domestic Gas Plant comprises a two train facility with a reliable capacity of 140TJ of gas per day, raw gas supply pipeline and a sales gas export pipeline.
+Raw natural gas is processed at the plant before being supplied into the Dampier to Bunbury Natural Gas Pipeline.
+Gas condensate, a second commercial product, is also exported by road.
 Quadrant Energy (55%) operates the Reindeer/Devil Creek development in joint venture with Santos (45%).

 |Location:||Onslow, 210km southwest of Dampier in northwest Western Australia|